oconcl/Project_1/README.md

 ## Collaboration and Version Control
 * Version Control: Use git for version control and platforms like GitHub for collaboration, code sharing, and tracking changes.
-* Project Management: Consider tools like Jupyter Notebooks for sharing code and results in a readable format or Trello for task management.
+* Project Management: Consider tools like Jupyter Notebooks for sharing code and results in a readable format or slack for task management with further communication channels.

 ## Resources
 * [Quantopian](https://github.com/quantopian)